Stewart's History with Technology

 Later I transferred out of Motorola’s hardware division into public-sector services which is very Windows-based.
 I threw myself into C# and .NET (through to v3.5) before moving out of full-time development into consulting and leadership roles.

 In 2007 I realised I was bored with the endless configuration, updating, tinkering and compromise I’d been living with both linux and Windows, so I bought a 24” iMac.
 Since then I’ve pretty much completely switched over to Apple systems, except where work prevents it.
 OS X allows me to keep flexing my POSIX muscles and it really is great being inside Apple’s ecosystem (we’ve got iPhones, iPads and Apple TV too).

-My machine of choice now is a 13” MacBook Air.
-At home I plug in to a big LG external monitor and use a Logitech K750 solar bluetooth keyboard and Performance MX mouse to control it.
-It does a great job with everything I need, though it takes a while to render videos in Final Cut Pro X (I’m not in a great hurry though).
+For a while my machine of choice was a 13” MacBook Air.
+At home I plugged it into a big external monitor and use a Logitech K750 solar bluetooth keyboard and Performance MX mouse to control it.
+It did a great job with everything I need, though it takes a while to render videos in Final Cut Pro X (I’m not in a great hurry though).

-My only wishlist item for the Macbook Air is that it lacks a good docking solution.
+My only wishlist item for the Macbook Air was that it lacks a good docking solution.
 When I transition from desk to mobile I have to plug in power, headphones, DisplayPort and a USB hub.
 It’s not the end of the world, but I miss being able to place my laptop on docking station and be up and running right away.
-Perhaps this whole USB-C thing will solve that for me?

 I had a love-hate relationship with being a software developer, based on two opposites:

 - I love to solve problems in my head, and then build the skeleton of a solution, but sometimes I get bored of the problem and I’m not interested in actually delivering working code.